microsoft/LightGBM/docs/Python-intro.md

 Python Package Introduction
 ===========================

-This document gives a basic walkthrough of LightGBM python package.
+This document gives a basic walkthrough of LightGBM Python-package.

 ***List of other Helpful Links***
 * [Python Examples](../examples/python-guide/)